by Pastor Tim Burt</span

 One day God spoke words to Moses that each of us would long to hear from Him.
 He said to Moses, “I will do the very thing you have asked, because I am pleased with you and I know you by name.”
 (Exodus 33:17) This was the same as God proclaiming He was Moses’s friend.
 Then God revealed Himself to Moses in a special way.
 Serving God from a pure heart has its special moments and rewards from God.

-Learning to serve God’s plan by serving others through the local church is a significant part of God’s plan to mature us.
+Learning to serve God’s plan by serving others through the local church is a critical and significant part of God’s plan to mature us.
 We are family.
 We don’t quit that plan, we realize that it’s God’s plan to help us grow up and mature with godly character.

 We’ve all been hurt by other Christians and we’ve all probably hurt other Christians.
 But, like family, we hang in there, forgive and have mercy on each other, and purpose to do better as we grow and mature.
-We all hope to grow up together to bless the Lord and influence this world with the gospel of Jesus with His loving touch operating in and through us.
+We all hope to grow up together to bless and influence this world with the gospel of Jesus and with His loving touch operating in and through us.
 When we do so, we will be the ones that benefit the most from His glorious plan!
 And will have grown up and become His friend!

 Ephesians 4:13 (MSG) “until we’re all moving rhythmically and easily with each other, efficient and graceful in response to God’s Son, fully mature adults, fully developed within and without, fully alive like Christ.”